Skip to content

 Signals from earlier steps are available to later steps in the same run:

 1. Storage.
-When step N completes, its signals are saved to validation_run.summary:
+When step N completes, its outputs are saved to validation_run.summary:

 {